esch3/book-club/README.md

 $ pip3 install -e .
 $ flask run

 5. Type the DNS or IP of your instance into your browser and check out the Bookclub!

+There is also a database import program found in 'import.py', that imports the database schema to Heroku, and loads the book data found in 'books.csv' into the database.
+This is for educational purposes only as it is separate from the app itself, but is included because it is a necessary dependency of the app.
+If you wish to utilize your own database, set your 'DATABASE_URL' environment variable to your database before running 'import.'

 # API Reference
 <a href="https://www.goodreads.com/api">Goodreads API</a> is implemented in order to get number of ratings and average rating, to give the reader a quick idea of how popular a given book is.
+Bookclub also has an API of it's own which can be found by following the '/api/<isbn>' URL.

 # How to use
 1. Register as a new user